Correlation ratio

-In statistics, the correlation ratio is a measure of the curvilinear relationship between the statistical dispersion within individual categories and the dispersion across the whole population or sample.
+In statistics, the correlation ratio is a measure of the curvilinear association between the statistical dispersion within individual categories and the dispersion across the whole population or sample.
 The measure is defined as the ratio of two standard deviations representing these types of variation.
 The context here is the same as that of the intraclass correlation coefficient, whose value is the square of the correlation ratio.
+This term is not widely used.